jhammer619/gedisimulator/README.md

     -filtOut;         filter outliers from correlation stats
     -smooth sig;      smooth both waves before comparing

+#### GEDI beam selection
+    -beamList 11111111; 0/1 for whether or not to use beams 1-8 on GEDI -skipBeams n;     list of GEDI beam numbers to skip.
+No spaces between (eg 123) -readBeams n;     list of GEDI beam numbers to read.
+No spaces between (eg 123)

 #### Simulator settings.
 For simulator validation only
     -noNorm;          don't correct sims for ALS densiy variations -norm;            correct sims for ALS densiy variations